aniozen/AppleMusicToMP3/README.md

 last thing you got to do is to replace the file inside the call to mainfunc to your playlists file name and run it!

 # Notice!
-All extra reqiurments beside the imports at the top are Youtube-DL requirements, you mihgt have to install FFmpeg.
+All extra reqiurments beside the imports at the top are Youtube-DL requirements, you might have to install FFmpeg.